Search Articles

 Downstream Drug Dysfunction: NSAIDs

-Here are some article references I mention in the video plus a few others:
+Listen in and learn more.
+Here are some article references for what I share in the video:

-Check out this video to ensure you’re confident in supporting individuals with mild to moderate pain challenges (ideally, while you are helping them to resolve root causes and exacerbating factors using your functinoal medicine know-how).
-You may also want to search for other clinical tips on our site about natural anti-inflammatory agents for pain e.g. curcumin, boswellia, bromelain.
+Check out this video to ensure you’re confident in supporting individuals with mild to moderate pain challenges (ideally, while you are helping them to resolve root causes and exacerbating factors using your functional medicine know-how).
+You may also wish to search for other Clinical Tips on our site about natural anti-inflammatory agents for pain, e.g., curcumin, boswellia, bromelain.

 Warmly,